 J. Friedman Studios

-Jamie F. Stewart is a native of Harlan, Kentucky, but moved to Asheville, North Carolina at the age of 6, and considers Asheville her home.
-She began her painting studies at the age of 42 after raising 3 children and working full time drawing survey maps and tax maps for the municipality of Buncombe County.
-Her studies began with 4 years of instruction with John Mac Kah, a native of Sarasota, Florida and graduate of Ringling School of Art.
-She continued to study under other artists including Kathryn Massey, Jim and Michelle Ostlund, Steven Marquet, Nathan Bertling and Connie McNees.
+Jamie F. Stewart (American born 1958) is a native of Harlan, Kentucky, but moved to Asheville, North Carolina at the age of 6, and considers Asheville her home.
+Her studies began with a 4 year apprenticeship with John Mac Kah, a native of Sarasota, Florida and graduate of Ringling School of Art.
+She continued to study under other artists including Kathryn Massey, Jim and Michelle Ostlund, Deborah Paris and Julyan Davis.

 Trained in the traditions of classical realism, JF Stewart's works evoke a feeling of quiet meditation.
 Her still lifes are contemporary with a sense of the traditional European style.
 Inspiration comes from a moment in time when a flash of form, color or light, strikes visually, and makes an impression on the mind and memory.
 Soft edges, variation in value and texture, and a Zen philosophy work together to create something contemplative yet soothing to the viewer.